-Volusia County Schools have five mental health response and intervention teams consisting of licensed mental health counselors, psychologists, social workers, certified addictions professionals and a service analyst.
-The goal of these teams is to provide identified students with direct mental health assistance and substance abuse services.
+Volusia County Schools has embedded mental health response and intervention teams across the district to provide identified students with direct mental health assistance and substance abuse services.
+The District Mental Health Team consists of licensed and registered mental health/marriage and family counselors, social workers, and addictions professionals.
 Other responsibilities include:

 - Reduce the risk of individuals in a crisis situation doing harm to themselves or others

-- Conduct threat assessments when the initial threat assessment at the school indicated high lethality
+- Conduct evaluative assessments when the initial threat assessment at the school indicated high lethality

-- Connect students and families to mental health services
+- Connect students and families to mental health and community resource services

 - Provide crisis counseling in the event of a death or tragic situation.